DISTRIBUTOR manual page

 -monitor

-Open a window for monitoring in real-time the distributed generation of the PBG graph, i.e., the progress status of each instance.
+Open a window for monitoring in real-time the distributed generation of the PBG, i.e., the progress status of each instance.
 The organization of the monitor window is described in section DISTRIBUTED MONITOR WINDOW below.
 Not a default option.

 -display display